Coachella's Owner Under Fire For Alleged Ties To Anti-LGBTQ Groups

 The Anschutz Corporation’s subsidiary, the Anschutz Entertainment Group (AEG), presents music and entertainment events around the world.
 AEG is also the parent company of Goldenvoice, which produces Coachella and manages the Los Angeles Lakers and Clippers basketball teams.

-Reports of Anschutz’s allegeties to conservative groups is nothing new; the Freedom for All Americans infographic was produced in July 2016, and was re-printed by The Washington Post that same month.
-A 2009 Politico article pointed to Anschultz’s decision to purchase two conservative publications, the Weekly Standard and the Washington Examiner, in hopes of maintaining them as “a megaphone for his right-wing views.”
-In 2013, Greenpeace slammed Anschutz as a “financier of climate science denial groups,” highlighting his ties to Charles and David Koch, who have repeatedly backed efforts to block renewable energy standards.
+Reports of Anschutz’s alleged ties to conservative groups is nothing new; the Freedom for All Americans infographic was produced in July 2016, and was re-printed by The Washington Post that same month.
+A 2009 Politico article pointed to Anschutz’s decision to purchase two conservative publications, the Weekly Standard and the Washington Examiner, in hopes of maintaining them as “a megaphone for his right-wing views.”
+In 2013, Greenpeace slammed Anschutz as a “financier of climate science denial groups,” highlighting his connection to Charles and David Koch, who have repeatedly backed efforts to block renewable energy standards.

 However, Anschutz’s political affiliations re-surfaced this week following the announcement of Coachella’s 2017 lineup, with detailed reports in Esquire, Teen Vogue and Refinery29, among other publications.

-Note: UPDATE: Anschutz released a statement to HuffPost Thursday after this story was first published.